Membership Inference Attacks for Unseen Classes: Theoretical Model

-This theorem implies that if the feature representation used in training expresses the density ratio between \( P \) and \( Q \) as a linear function, then the quantile predictor learned under \( P \) remains consistent under the shifted distribution \( Q \).
-In the context of MIA, this ensures that the FPR remains at the target level \( \alpha \), even under distribution shift.
-The predictor \( q_\alpha(x) = \langle \phi(x), w^* \rangle \) can be viewed as a neural network where \( \phi(x) \) is the penultimate layer and \( w^* \) is the optimized final linear layer.
-This structure arises naturally from ERM, and the assumption of optimality in the last layer is mild, since the pinball loss is convex in \( w \) given fixed features.
+Intuitively, the transferability theorem states that when there exists a linear transformation between the feature representation of the (unseen-class) training distribution and the feature representation of the full distribution, the false-positive-rate guarantee of the quantile regressor over the training distribution will also hold for the test (full) distribution.
+The assumption of optimality in the last layer is mild, since the pinball loss is convex in \( w \) given fixed features.

-\begin{proof} As a first step, we prove by contradiction that the learned predictor $q^*_\alpha$ is $(\mathcal {W}, \phi, 0)$-multi-accurate under $P$.
-Suppose not, then, by the definition of multi-accuracy, there exists some $w' \in \mathcal{W}$ such that